WHAT YOU NEED TO KNOW BEFORE DRIVING IN NAMIBIA

 Be-lavie Pro-tip: If it’s just two people in your party, DO NOT put your luggage in the rear of the vehicle where the spare tyres are stored.
 This area will collect sand and get very messy.
 You do not want to be getting your luggage drowned out in sand.
 Put your bags on the back passenger seats instead,

-#No.17.
-Ensure You Have The Correct Drivers Licence
+#No.15.
+Have The Correct Drivers Licence

+It sounds basic but it can easily happen!
 In order to hire a car in Namibia, the minimum age is 23 and you require a full clean driving licence for at least a year.
 This can change however with some hire companies.
 On the whole many hire companies will insist the driver should be a minimum of 25 years of age.
 It may be necessary for a driver aged between 21-35 to pay an extra insurance fee.

 You will be required to have an international driving licence if you don’t already have an English one!